Agricultural Science and Technology (AGST)College of Agriculture and Natural Resources

 Student Societies and Professional Organizations

 The department sponsors student teams that participate in regional and national contests.
-These teams prepare in the following areas: turf, weeds and crops, and landscape contracting.
+These teams prepare in the following areas: turf, weed and crop science, and landscape contracting.

 Scholarships and Financial Assistance